In like a lion, out like a lamb. That’s what they say about the weather in March, and I suspect that’ll hold true this year.

 If you are new to starting your own seeds you might want to check out my three-part Seed Starting 101 series: Key Components For Healthy Seedlings, A Step-by-Step Visual Guide To Growing Seedlings At Home, and Up-Potting.

-- Tomatoes – unless you have some crazy plan for extra early tomatoes involving corrugated metal roofing as sun reflectors, late February or early March is a great time to start tomatoes indoors.
+- Tomatoes – late February or early March is a great time to start tomatoes indoors.

 - Peppers & Eggplant – these are more tender than tomatoes, so standard practice is to start them a few weeks after tomatoes.
-I find it’s just easier to start them at the same time and up-pot them in a gallon pot so they have the longest grow time.
-Peppers grow slow.
+I find it’s just easier to start them at the same time and up-pot them in a gallon pot so they have the longest grow time, but I have a greenhouse for hardening them off through that awkward “cool May and June” time.
+If you don’t, you may want to start your peppers and eggplants towards the end of the month.
+Peppers and eggplant germinate very slowly in cool soil, so this is a crop for which you want to break out the seed heater mat (I use this one).
 Remember to use cool-climate cultivars.
-Like tomatoes, small peppers will tend to ripen more reliably than big ones.
-Treat Eggplant like really tender peppers and baby it with the warmest, sunniest, most protected spot you can.
+Like tomatoes, small peppers and eggplant (think Asian, not Italian) will tend to ripen more reliably than big ones.
+Give these crops the warmest, sunniest, most protected spot you can.

 - Hardy Herbs – Parsley, chives, fennel, chervil, oregano, dill, mint, sorrel, marjoram, lemon balm, pansies etc. can be started under lights.

-- Salad Greens – Sow more salad greens!
+- Salad Greens – Sow salad greens!
+Once a month at least for continuous harvest!
 Outside, your seeds will take quite awhile to germinate with soil temps this low.

 - Spinach – Just like the other salad greens: new month, more spinach.